Hi openHAB community, in this post I’ll left a summary about how you can setup an speaker for dialog processing using a Raspberry PI

 Thanks to the existence of the whisper.cpp project you can use the whisper speech recognition capabilities in your openHAB server.

-I have an open PR for this addon if you can give it a try before its merged in case some bug exists it would be great, I’m already using it on my server and seems to work ok.
+I have an open PR for this add-on if you can give it a try before its merged in case some bug exists it would be great, I’m already using it on my installation and seems to work great.

-The current add-on version runs only on CPU.
+The library built-in with the add-on runs only on CPU, you can build your own library if you need it.
 I encounter the performance to be great on x86_64 platforms recent CPUs.
 On arm the performance is not to great as f16 operations are only supported in modern CPUs, it’s not the case of the Raspberry PI 4.

 Addon download: